http4k/http4k/src/docs/guide/modules/approvaltests/index.md

 module also provides Junit 5 extensions that will:

 1. Check for the presence of the a particular `content-type` on the `HttpMessage` under test and fail if it is not valid.
-1. Validate that the `HttpMessage` actually contains valid JSON.
+1. Validate that the `HttpMessage` actually contains valid content for the content type.
 1. Format and compare the approval output as pretty-printed version.
 Note that by default the [http4k] format modules use compact printing to conserve message space.

 The module also provides the following built-in extensions: